Chiropractic controversy and criticism: Spinal manipulation

 A 2009 defense of chiropractic, written by chiropractor Alan Breen, stated there is consistent evidence that manual therapies such as chiropractic manipulations are "helpful and generally produce moderate but significant and sustained improvement for back pain" and dismissed the suggestion that chiropractic does more harm than good as "specious".
 The author admitted, however, the possibility that chiropractic manipulation can cause strokes and even death.

 Although rare, spinal manipulation, particularly of the neck, can result in complications that lead to permanent disability or death.
 These events can occur in both adults and children.
 A 2010 systematic review found that numerous deaths since 1934 have been recorded after chiropractic neck manipulation typically associated with vertebral artery dissection.
+A growing number of chiropractors advocate for aligning the profession with scientific standards, focusing on neuromusculoskeletal care and collaborating with mainstream healthcare providers.